tatianamac/tm11ty/src/posts/beginner-eleventy-tutorial-partii.md

 To check if you already have node on your machine, run the following command in your terminal emulator:
     `node -v` or `node --version`.
 (If one doesn't work, try the other).

 >You may have noticed that sometimes flags have one hyphen and other times they have two.
-One hyphen flags (`-g`) are the short-name version of the command, and two-hyphen flags (`--save-dev`) are the long-name version of the command.
+One hyphen flags (`-v`) are the short-name version of the command, and two-hyphen flags (`--version`) are the long-name version of the command.
 I find that when I'm starting out, I like to write out the long-name/two-hyphen version so I can talk myself through what I'm doing.

 If it returns `v` followed by numbers, something like `v12.13.1`, that means you have Node installed.
 Eleventy requires any version of Node newer than 8, so if you've got that, you're set!
 Woohoo!